Text Promptable Surgical Instrument Segmentation with Vision-Language Models: Experiments

 \textbf{Vision-Language model.} We employ the image and text encoders from the widely-used CLIP model \cite{ilharco_gabriel_2021_5143773}, specifically the ViT-B-16 variant pre-trained on the Laion2B \cite{schuhmann2022laionb} dataset, to construct our promptable surgical instrument segmentation model.
 The image encoder has a patch size of 16 ($p = 16$) and the text encoder has a token length limit of 77.

-\textbf{Hyper-parameters.} We offer two training/inference default image sizes, $896 \times 896$ and $448 \times 448$.
+\textbf{Hyper-parameters.} We offer two training/inference default image sizes, $896 \times 896$ and $448 \times 448$, which are compatible with the size requirements for image patching in the ViT-based image encoder ~\cite{dosovitskiy2020image}.
 During evaluation, we restore the segmentation prediction to the original image size.
 Feature dimension $D$ is $1024$.
 Following~\cite{wang2022cris}, we employ a threshold $\theta = 0.35$ to transform the score map $S$ into mask $M$, and select the highest-scoring category per pixel in multi-category cases.
 For hard instrument area reinforcement, we set mask ratio $r$ to 0.25.
 Finally, the loss weight $\lambda$ is 0.5.
 All hyperparameters are determined empirically by segregating 20\% of the training data as a validation set following \cite{wang2022cris}.

 \textbf{Training.} In our experiments, we adopt the Adam \cite{kingma2014adam} optimizer with a learning rate of $1e^{-4}$.
 We train for 50 epochs, reducing the learning rate to $1e^{-5}$ at the 35-th epoch.
 To enhance the model's generalization, we apply data augmentation techniques to the image, including random crop, horizontal flip, random rotation, and brightness perturbation.
 The model is trained on 4 V100 GPUs, the batch size is 16.